-With an economy that has almost tripled in size over the past twenty years, Turkey hopes to continue their economic expansion and become one of the world’s 10 largest economies by the year 2023.
-Turkey has also been focused on expanding their energy supply to support this growing economy.
+With an economy that has almost tripled in size over the past twenty years, Turkey hopes to continue its economic expansion and become one of the world’s 10 largest economies by the year 2023.
+Turkey has also been focused on expanding its energy supply to support this growing economy.
 With these national goals in mind, many environmentalists around the world are concerned as to how Turkey’s leaders will address climate change during this strategic period.
-Welcome to Turkey

 Environmental Issues of Turkey

 As with most developed nations, Turkey has had to pay an environmental price for its industrialization.

 Air pollution is a significant problem across Turkey, particularly in the country’s urban centers.
 According to the European Environment Agency (EEA), more than 97% of Turkey’s urban population is exposed to unsafe amounts of particulate matter pollution.
 Furthermore, data acquired from Turkey’s Ministry of Environment and Urbanization in 2017 found that the air pollution values in almost every province of this nation were between 151 and 200.
 Several provinces actually had air pollution values that exceeded 300, thereby implying that these areas exhibited hazardous levels of air pollution.
 To clarify the significance of these values, good air quality values are considered to be between 0 and 50.

 Turkey’s carbon emissions have also risen significantly over the past three decades.
 As the world’s 20th largest emitter of greenhouse gases (GHGs), In 2016, Turkey’s total GHG emissions increased by 4.4% to reach 496.1 million tons of carbon dioxide (CO2) emissions.
 The main industries contributing to this rise in GHG emissions include industrial processes and product use, agricultural activities and waste which accounted for 72.8%, 12.6%, and 3.3% of these emissions, respectively.